mozilla/addon-sdk/static-files/md/dev-guide/events.md

 It is not possible to enumerate the set of listeners for a given event.

-The value of `this` in the listener function is the event emitter instance on which `on()` was called.
+The value of `this` in the listener function is the object that emitted the event.

 ### Adding Listeners in Constructors ###